aprilggg/Lightning_Analysis_NWRA/README.md

 <a id="data"></a>

 ### Data
+ [wip]

 <a id="future-work"></a>

 ## Future Work
 Due to time constraints, we note the following as future work to continue building on the analysis presented in this repository:
 - Lightning burst identification accuracy improvements:
-    - Removing landfall from lightning burst analysis - remove data points where TC storm center is within 100km of land
+    - Removing landfall from lightning burst analysis - remove data points where TC storm center is within 100km of land since landfall is associated with higher lightning activity regardless of storm intensification stage
 - Lightning burst dashboard improvements:
     - Alternatives to using Python visualizations in Power BI due to limitations (developers need Python installed, cannot publish to Power BI web, etc.)
     - Prevent burst markers from overlapping when there are multiple markers on one lightning bin for readability